 Magnetic resonance imaging (MRI) is the most accurate imaging test for spinal cord disorders.
 MRI shows the spinal cord, as well as abnormalities in the soft tissues around the cord (such as abscesses, hematomas, tumors, and ruptured disks) and in bone (such as tumors, fractures, and cervical spondylosis).

 If MRI is not available, myelography Myelography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more with computed tomography (CT) is used.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more with computed tomography (CT) is used.
 For myelography with CT, CT is done after a radiopaque contrast agent (which can be seen on x-rays) is injected into the space around the spinal cord.

 X-rays may be done to check for problems with the spine, such as fractures or tumors, but CT provides more information about bone and is generally preferred.